Pet Friendly Communities

 Only Cats and Dogs are considered Pets

-Not all Dogs are considered equal
+Not all Dogs are Equal

 Pit Bulls, Rottweilers, and Bulldogs have a hard time finding a home.
-Most likely, they need to find a home outside of a Deed Restricted community.
-They are considered “killer machines” – wiping out every neighbor’s life within the range of 5 miles leaving only a trail of blood.
+Most likely, they need to find a home outside of a deed-restricted community.
+Many people consider those dogs “killer machines” because they tend to wipe out all lives within the range of 5 miles, leaving only a trail of blood and bones.

 Well, we don’t want to dig any deeper into that matter.
 It seems to be a mess with those dogs.
 Plain horror.
 Is that true?
 Yes?
 NO?
 We don’t know.
 However, if it says so in the “rules” – a “rule” is a RULE.
 There is absolutely nothing you can do about it.
-If the rules exclude those breeds, there is absolutely no chance to get them in no matter how good your lawyer is.
+If the HOA’s rules exclude those breeds, there is absolutely no chance to get them in no matter how good your lawyer is.

-Renting with animals – what a pain
+Renting a Place with Animals - what a Pain